Ambisafe/keystorage-docs/README.md

   “exp”: 1426420800,
 }
 ```
-The issuer of the token is always Ambisafe.
-The subject is the tenant.
+The audience of the token is always Ambisafe.
+The subject is which of the services is consumed.
 JWT ID claim provides a unique identifier to be used once in exchange for some service.

 [JWS](https://tools.ietf.org/html/draft-ietf-jose-json-web-signature-41) is used to sign the JWT with tenant's secret key.